KewKalustian/Harvardx_Capstone_1_of_2_MovieLens_Project/README.md

 * Rmd.file
 * R script

-Final result of movie rating predictions by using ridge regression:
-RMSE = 0.861902.
+Final result in predicting movie ratings of Grouplens’s 10 million movie dataset by using ridge regression: RMSE = 0.861902.